lytics/metafora/statemachine/README.md

 # Metafora Finite State Machine

-The `statemachine` package provides a featureful state machine for us by Metafora task handlers.
+The `statemachine` package provides a featureful state machine for use by Metafora task handlers.

 ## Features